netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lbvserver_module.rst

         <div class="ansible-option-cell">

-      When value is ENABLED, Trofs persistence is honored.
-When value is DISABLED, Trofs persistence is not honored.
+      When value is \ :literal:`ENABLED`\ , Trofs persistence is honored.
+When value is \ :literal:`DISABLED`\ , Trofs persistence is not honored.

       .. rst-class:: ansible-option-line